What is another word for commanding?

 kəˈmæn dɪŋ, -ˈmɑn-com·mand·ing

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term commanding.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word commanding.

 Wiktionary